 Hating a Feeling, Not an Image

 I take a lot of pictures of everything.
-I zoom and highlight and have my methods, so I can see what it all looks like.
-I know my husband is handsome.
-I know my daughter looks like me and my son looks like my husband.
-I also use touch and see with my hands.
+In attempts to see images, I zoom and highlight.
+I know my husband is handsome, and I know my daughter looks like me and my son looks like my husband.
+Also, I use touch and see with my hands.
 My other senses have heightened, but it’s still hard to not just be able to walk into my bathroom for a quick moment and check my makeup.
 I have to have a process.

 I have a lot of magnification tools, including a very strong magnifying mirror.
 It helps me do my makeup and look at details I wouldn’t be able to see otherwise, but they don’t make something like that for my body.
 I tried relying on pictures and the word of others growing up, but I hated what I felt.
-I felt fat.
-I felt ugly.
-I felt disgusting.
+Honestly, I felt too many negative things when it came to my appearance.

-One of the hardest things I’ve ever gone through was getting that false image of what I felt out of my head, and some days there’s still moments of doubt.
+Getting that false image of what I felt out of my head was one of the hardest things to go through.
+Moments of doubt crash in every so often.
 I do my best to stay positive and love myself though.

-I started my body positive and body acceptance attitude once I was able to let go of the negative feelings.
+My vision is a big reason that I started my body acceptance attitude.
+Once I was able to let go of some of those negative feelings, self-love grew.
 I might not be able to see myself in this moment, but I am beautiful.
 It took years to not only say that but believe it as well.

 I genuinely want to share my tips and what I’ve learned to help others who struggle with body image.
 We might not have vision similarities, but I understand low self-esteem.
 I just want to help others feel inspired to love themselves, because once I found that love and happiness, my life changed for the better.

-Unfortunately, I have gotten a lot of negative and rude comments about being blind and supporting a body positive message.
+Unfortunately, I have gotten and still get negative comments about being blind and supporting a body acceptance message.
 I’ve even complimented people and their response is, “thanks but your blind.”
 I may be blind, but I have my abilities to know if you’re a beautiful person or not.
 We all adapt and find our own ways around hurdles, so don’t discredit my opinion about visual matters.
 Besides, comments like that show that you’re an ugly person deep down.

 I used to feel terribly alone during the worst times of my bulimia.
-I was blind and had an eating disorder.
-I thought I was some kind of freak, but I met someone in college who changed that.
+Being blind and having an eating disorder don’t seem like they go hand-in-hand or are very common.
+I felt incredibly alone, but I met someone in college who changed that.

 There was a girl named Angela, who I went to college with.
-She was also blind, and we met through the few disability panels that I spoke at.
+She was also blind, and we met at a few disability panels where we both spoke at.
 I love public speaking, and we would often be on awareness panels together.
 We also helped form a disability awareness group.
 After getting to know her a bit more, she revealed that she had suffered from anorexia in the past.
-I wasn’t happy that this lovely woman suffered from an eating disorder, but I was relieved that I wasn’t the only blind woman with body struggles.
+I wasn’t happy that this lovely woman suffered from an eating disorder, but I felt relieved that I wasn’t the only blind woman with body struggles.

-The summer after my college graduation is when I sought treatment, and even though I never saw her again, she played a role in me wanting to get help.
-Knowing I wasn’t alone and that recovery and self-love was possible helped me during some of my darkest moments.
+I went into treatment the summer after college graduation.
+Even though I never saw that girl again, she played a role in me wanting to get help.
+Finally, I knew I wasn’t alone, and that made self-love seem possible.
+That also helped me during some of my darkest moments.

-I credit my new found self-love to inspirational people in my life like my kids and my family, but I also wanted to get healthy and be better for me.
-I wanted to give myself and others like me hope.
-I am blind, and I wanted to be able to say I am blind, AND I am beautiful just the way I am.
+I am giving credit to my new found self-love to the inspirational people in my life like my kids and my family, but I also wanted to get healthy and be better for me.
+This time around, I wanted to give myself and others like me hope.
+I am blind, and I want to say I am blind, AND I am beautiful just the way I am.

 Not in the Book

-I didn’t discuss my blindness in my ebook, Eat the Damn Muffin, but don’t count it out of being included in the paperback that’s coming this fall.
-I may include it when I amp up the content.
-I might just write another book about blindness.
-I’m not quite sure yet, but I wanted to share the correlation between my vision and my past body image issues.
+I didn’t discuss my blindness in my book, Eat the Damn Muffin, but don’t count my blindness out when it comes to more of the books I will write.
+Honestly, I’m not quite sure yet about writing a book about my vision loss, but it was time to share the correlation between my vision and my past body image issues.

 I’m sure I will keep hearing comments about how my idea of beauty “doesn’t count” because I can’t see the way others do, but counting me out will no longer hurt me.
 I know who I am, and while I’m growing my self-love and confidence everyday, it’s high enough today to tell those people to fuck off.